rks101/jee/README.md

 [IITs ask students not to reveal JEE rank for campus placements citing uniformity and to prevent discrimination by recruiters](https://www.indiatoday.in/education-today/news/story/iits-ask-students-not-to-reveal-jee-rank-gate-marks-for-campus-placements-techies-job-offers-2931504-2026-06-22)

+[Placements over the five years and the denominator problem](https://education.economictimes.indiatimes.com/news/higher-education/after-the-placement-boom-what-five-years-of-engineering-data-reveal-about-indias-top-institutes/134244877).
+IITs work on Frontier AI models and cutting-age research and technologies.
+IITs do receive substantial funds from the consolidated funds of India.
+When it comes to campus placement data, they have "the denominator problem" (out of how many in total).
+Due to the (un)registered students for placements and different cycles used for counting the numbers (Academic Year/Financial Year/Placement season/a 4-digit year vs four-two year nomenclature), there are different numbers.
+In the recent past, citing mental health challenges, discrimination, and orders from clouds, placement numbers may not be available on their own websites.

 [Old IITs vs new IITs](https://education.economictimes.indiatimes.com/news/higher-education/old-iits-vs-new-iits-does-legacy-still-win/134281277)

 ----